 To ensure that the client sign-ins automatically in the intranet zone you need to ensure that two URLs are part of the intranet zone.
 This ensures that the domain joined computer automatically sends a Kerberos ticket to Azure AD when it is connected to the corporate network.
 On a computer that has the Group Policy management tools.

 - Open the Group Policy Management tools

 - Edit the Group policy that will be applied to all users.
 For example, the Default Domain Policy.

 - Navigate to User Configuration\Administrative Templates\Windows Components\Internet Explorer\Internet Control Panel\Security Page and select Site to Zone Assignment List per the image below.

 Enable the policy, and enter the following item in the dialog box.

 Configuring federation with AD FS

-Configuring AD FS with Azure AD Connect is simple with just a few clicks.
+Configuring AD FS with Azure AD Connect is simple and only requires a few clicks.
 The following is required before the configuration.